WebAssembly/component-model/design/mvp/CanonicalABI.md

 after *this* end has performed a `{stream,future}.{read,write}` followed by a `{stream,future}.cancel-{read,write}`; `CANCELLED` notifies the wasm code that the cancellation finished and so ownership of the memory buffer has been returned to the wasm code.
-Lastly, `COMPLETED` indicates that at least one value has been copied and neither `DROPPED` nor `CANCELLED` apply.
+Lastly, `COMPLETED` indicates that the copy is done and neither `DROPPED` nor `CANCELLED` apply.

 As with functions and buffers, native host code can be on either side of a stream.
 Thus, streams are defined in terms of abstract interfaces that can be